 As an academic community, we share responsibility to foster and maintain a safe campus community free from discrimination on the basis of sex.

-With regard to reports of incidents of sexual violence and other conduct in violation of Title IX, all employees (with the exception of Counseling Center, Health & Wellness Center, and the Speicher-Rubin Women's Center) are required to report any such incidents which come to their attention to anyone of the following persons: Dr. Lyn Hamlin, Dr. Maria Lynn Mr. Robert Piaskowsky or Ms. Lisa Norcia.
+With regard to reports of incidents of sexual violence and other conduct in violation of Title IX, all employees (with the exception of the Counseling Center, Health & Wellness Center, and the Speicher-Rubin Women's Center) are required to report any such incidents which come to their attention to anyone of the following persons: Ms. Jodi Bailey, Dr. Maria Lynn, Mr. Robert Piaskowsky, or Ms. Lisa Norcia.

-Complaints involving Title IX violations may be filed directly with the United States Department of Education, Office for Civil Rights (OCR), Lyndon Baines Johnson Department of Education Bldg., 400 Maryland Avenue, SW, Washington, DC 20202-1100.
+Complaints involving Title IX violations may be filed directly with the United States Department of Education, Office for Civil Rights (OCR), Lyndon Baines Johnson Department of Education Bldg.
+400 Maryland Avenue, SW Washington, DC 20202-1100.
 Tel.
 800-421-3481; Fax: 202-453-6012, TDD 1-800-877-8339, Email: OCR@ed.gov.
+Rev. 8/23/19

-Guidelines for the Reporter to Follow
+Guidelines for the Reporter to Follow if a Sexual Assault Has Occurred

-A. Get to a safe place as soon as you can.

-B. Try to preserve all physical evidence.
+- A. Get to a safe place as soon as you can. - B. Try to preserve all physical evidence.
 Do not wash, use the toilet, or change clothing, if you can avoid it.
-If you do change clothes, put all clothing you were wearing at the time of the attack in a paper bag, do not use a plastic bag.

-C. Get medical attention as soon as possible.
+If you do change clothes, put all clothing you were wearing at the time of the attack in a paper bag, do not use a plastic bag. - C. Get medical attention as soon as possible.
 A medical examination will provide any necessary treatment and collect important evidence.
-Injuries may not be immediately apparent: you can ask to be tested for sexually transmitted diseases, and at a later time, you may want to be tested for pregnancy and/or HIV.
-You are not alone.
+Injuries may not be immediately apparent: you can ask to be tested for sexually transmitted diseases and at a later time, you may want to be tested for pregnancy and/or HIV.
+A Sexual Assault Response Team (SART) member will assist you to ensure that you are not alone during this process.